Hot Diggity

 A classic and fully loaded "Salty Dog" at The Old Salty Dog City Island.

 Summer is here—and what is summer if you haven't chowed down on at least one delicious hot dog?
-July 16 is National Hot Dog Day, so we've compiled a list of our favorite local dogs, from a haute hot dog that's only available this weekend to a legendary oceanfront fried dog to a Chicago-style dog Carmy from The Bear would be proud of.
+Here are our favorite local dogs, from a legendary oceanfront fried dog to a Chicago-style dog Carmy from The Bear would be proud of.

 The Old Salty Dog